Skip to content

 Cool-touch exterior – typically found in portable and wall-mounted garage heaters.
 The heater body is made of fiberglass or plastic, making it safe to touch even during extended operation.

-Programmable thermostat
+5. Programmable thermostat

 This allows the user to set a specific temperature via remote control or electronic keypad.
 This makes the heater more efficient by only activating to maintain the desired temperature instead of working full-blast all the time.

-Build quality
+6. Build quality

 To ensure long life, check the quality of the casing and major components.
 A good propane heater from a reliable brand uses a quality metal body, rubber tubes, and durable valves.
 When buying online, check the specs and the warranty period.

-Installing a Propane Garage Heater
+How to Install a Propane Garage Heater

-Both propane and natural gas garage heaters follow the same installation process.
 Start by choosing a location for the heater.
 Ideally, it should be placed where the heater’s fan can counteract the most heat loss in the garage.
 This way it’s able to warm the whole garage space more evenly.

 Make sure the propane heater is placed on a non-combustible surface.
 It should have sufficient distance from curtains, furniture as well as other flammable items that may be stored in your garage such as paint and household chemicals.
-When installing a wall-mounted heater, check that the wall material and insulation are non-combustible.
+When installing a wall-mounted heater, also check that the wall material and insulation are non-combustible.

 You may also need an electrical outlet for the thermostat.
 Since some propane garage heaters don’t have a pilot light, they may use an electric spark to start up the unit.
 The thermostat typically takes up two breaker spaces in your main electrical panel.
 Since heat rises, the thermostat should be placed about 5 feet off the ground to provide the most accurate reading.

-Practical Tips When Using a Propane Garage Heater
+Safety Tips When Using a Propane Garage Heater

 Never place anything on top of a propane heater, even if the heater has a cool-touch exterior.